This year, the Open edX Conference will be held from July 2 – 5, 2024 in Stellenbosch, South Africa. I’m […]

 While the roadmap above is the standard process, it’s not always a straight line.
 Sometimes we work with features that are interconnected, or maybe we have multiple review passes, or requirements change down the line etc. But no matter what happens, we are always committed to the two pillars of OpenCraft’s success: Quality Code and Open Source.

 If you’re interested in having a feature developed for your OpenEdX deployment, feel free to drop us a note!
-You can contact OpenCraft at this link.
+You can contact OpenCraft here.